AkashParashar18/Generative-AI/README.md

 Contributions to the Medical Chatbot are welcome!
 Please refer to the CONTRIBUTING.md for guidelines on how to contribute.

 Contact
-Developer: Deependra Verma
+Developer: Akash Ranjan Mund
-Email: deependra.verma00@gmail.com
+Email: mundakashranjan@gmail.com
-Portfolio: Deependra's Data Science Portfolio
+Portfolio: Akash's Data Science Portfolio
-Kaggle Profile: Deependra Verma on Kaggle
+Kaggle Profile: Akash Ranjan Mund on Kaggle